Weyl geometric effects on the propagation of light in gravitational fields

 \subsection{Brief review of the spin Hall effect for light in optics}

 We briefly review the spin Hall effect for light in optics, following the presentations given in Refs. \cite{B1,B2,B3,opt2} (different approaches can be found in Refs. \cite{Duval2006,Duval2007,Ruiz2015}).
 The geometrical optics approximation for the propagation of light is similar to the semiclassical limit of quantum mechanics \cite{B1}.
-To describe the propagation of light in some optical medium, the short-wavelength approximation is based on the assumption that the wavelength $\lambda$ of light is much smaller than the characteristic lengthscale $L$ of variation of the medium, such that $\lambda / L \ll 1$.
-In this approximation, the propagation of light is considered as the motion of a particle-like wave packet.
+To describe the propagation of light in some optical medium, the short-wavelength approximation is based on the assumption that the wavelength $\lambda$ of light is much smaller than the characteristic length scale $L$ of the variation of the medium, such that $\lambda / L \ll 1$.
+In this approximation, the propagation of electromagnetic wave packets is effectively described as the motion of a point particle.
 The dynamical propagation of this wave packet can then be described using the canonical formalism on the phase space $({\bf r}, {\bf p})$.
 In the following, we introduce the dimensionless wave momentum ${\bf p}= \lambdabar {\bf k}$, where $\lambdabar = \lambda/2\pi$ and ${\bf k}$ is the average wave vector of the wave packet.
 The parameter $\lambdabar$ plays the same role as Planck's constant in the semiclassical approximation of quantum mechanics \cite{B1,B2}.

 Electromagnetic waves do possess an intrinsic property - the polarization or spin, which determines the intrinsic angular momentum of light.
 The two spin eigenstates of light are given by the left-hand and right-hand circular polarizations of the photons, which are determined by the helicity $\sigma = \pm 1$.
 For one photon, the spin angular momentum is $\sigma {\bf p} / |{\bf p}|$.